psathyrella/partis/manual.md

 With typical mutation levels, lineage structures, and cluster size distributions (all of which strongly affect clustering time), it's currently best to start with ``--n-procs` set so you have about 300 sequences per process.

+#### Text output and logging

+to properly display the ansi color codes which are liberally sprinkled throughout std output:
+  - less -r
+  - M-x display-ansi-colors (emacs)
+  - should already work in bash